 - Cook your pasta as per package instructions, cool down and drizzle with olive oil, set aside.

-- Heat up medium frying pan and add 1-2 tbsp. olive oil.
+- Heat up medium frying pan and add 1-2 tablespoon olive oil.

 - Add garlic and stir fry for a minute.